Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 - Production automotive readiness
 - Hardware-backed secure element protection
 - TPM-backed key isolation
+- Real RF distance bounding
 - Real RF relay attack elimination
+- CAN bus integration
 - Compliance with an automotive OEM security standard
 - Safety certification
 - Complete cloud production hardening

+Relay mitigation in this prototype is limited to software-level nonce freshness, replay detection, and timestamp validation.
+It does not prove physical proximity or replace automotive-grade RF distance-bounding hardware.

 The project is intentionally scoped as a prototype.
 Its value is in showing protocol composition, safe GUI/backend boundaries, strict certificate validation, adversarial testing, audit reporting, and secret redaction discipline.